P403n1x87/austin/README.md

 potentially big raw output files.
 The binary mode can be used to produce a more compact binary representation of the collected data, and more efficiently, by exploiting the performance enhancement of internal caching of frame data.

+The script `mojo2austin.py` in the [`utils`] folder of this repository can be used to convert a MOJO file back to the standard Austin output.
+Be aware that the resulting file might be quite large, well over 4 times the size of the MOJO file itself.
+Please note that the script requires at least Python 3.9.

 More details about the [MOJO] binary format can be found in the [Wiki].